Health & Wellness

 Taking your dog to the vet’s office can sometimes be a busy and stressful experience, so it’s OK if the details about your pet’s new medication seem a little fuzzy a couple of hours later.
 Of course, you can always call the vet’s office for a general refresher or with specific queries, but if doxycycline, which is an antibiotic used to treat multiple conditions, is the medication in question, we can give you a full de-brief.

 It turns out that this antibiotic can treat a range of conditions in dogs.
-“Doxycycline is prescribed to dogs for the treatment of bacterial infections susceptible to it like tick-borne diseases such as Lyme disease, anaplasmosis, ehrlichiosis and Rocky Mountain Spotted Fever,” Dr. Aliya McCullough, Fetch by The Dodo’s on-staff veterinarian, says.
+“Doxycycline is prescribed to dogs for the treatment of bacterial infections susceptible to it like tick-borne diseases such as Lyme disease, anaplasmosis, ehrlichiosis and Rocky Mountain Spotted Fever,” Dr. Aliya McCullough, Fetch’s on-staff veterinarian, says.
 “Doxycycline is prescribed to treat leptospirosis and kennel cough and is part of the treatment protocol for heartworm disease.”

 According to Dr. McCullough, specific formulations of doxycycline can be used for both people and dogs.
 However, you should only administer the specific medication that your veterinarian prescribed your dog and follow their instructions when giving it to your pup.
 Don’t by any means reach for your pup’s doxycycline prescription when you’re sick — or vice versa.